Weather in Argentina in April

 Explore Quebrada de las Conchas

-Discover the captivating beauty of Quebrada de las Conchas in April, as the landscapes of this geological marvel come alive with autumn colors.
+Discover the captivating beauty of Quebrada de las Conchas in April, as the landscapes of this geological marvel come alive with fall colors.
 Located in the Calchaquí Valley, the Quebrada de las Conchas showcases surreal rock formations, including the iconic Amphitheater and the Garganta del Diablo.

 Discover the Valdés Peninsula

 April offers a fantastic opportunity to explore the wildlife-rich Valdés Peninsula on Argentina's Atlantic coast.
-As autumn unfolds, the peninsula becomes a haven for observing marine life.
+As fall unfolds, the peninsula becomes a haven for observing marine life.
 Take a boat tour to witness southern rights whales, sea lions, and elephant seals in their natural habitat.

 rosario-argentina-shutterstock_640711213